jacobjulagay/starwars_cli/README.md

-# Search for your favorite Star Wars Character!
+# Star Wars Character Info

+## General Info
-Search for a Star Wars character and display their personal info.
-Using a CLI and making API calls with SWAPI.
+Search for a Star Wars character and display their personal info using a CLI and making API calls with SWAPI (swapi.co).

+## Technologies
 Packages used:
+- javascript
+- inquirer
+- superagent
-- inquirer, superagent, and yargs
+- yargs